 What Are the Legal Requirements for a Hostile Work Environment?

 The legal requirements for a hostile workplace include the following:

 - A person’s actions, communication, or behavior must be discriminatory toward a protected classification, such as race, age, disability, or sexual orientation.

 - The actions, communication, or behavior is persistent over time and not limited to a single comment that irked one person.
 Reporting this to your human resources department is important so that they can intervene.

 - The issue is pervasive if it’s done around an employee and continues over time but not investigated or addressed so that it can stop.

 - The actions, communication, or behavior must be severe to the point that it disrupts someone’s work or career progress.

 - The employer was aware that the actions, communication, or behavior caused a hostile work environment, but did not intervene.

 How to Deal with a Hostile Work Environment

 A person must first ask the individual creating the hostility to stop his or her behavior or communication.
 If that does not yield positive results, the next step is going to human resources.
 It’s a good idea to document everything along the way.
 If you feel as if the problem cannot be solved internally, you may need to seek legal assistance.
 The employment law attorneys at Michigan Legal Center can help you find a resolution to your case.
 The specific aspects of employment law are complex and require extensive legal knowledge.
+We’ve recovered millions for our clients in settlements and verdicts across a variety of practices in our 20 years of experience praticing law in Michigan and are prepared to take on your case.
 Trust us to manage your situation with careful hands.
 Contact is today at 1-(800)-961-8477 for a free case evaluation.